vivek114jagani/JAVA-API/README.md

 ### - In this project I used many method of API calling in JAVA.
 ---
-- In this project I used this 👇 tow dependency to get data from api
+- In this project I used this 👇 two dependency to get data from api
 - you must add this dependency in your pom.xml/ file.
 ```
     <dependency>